 - Front and rear step bumpers help access engine bay, cargo box

-- Available tubular side steps or running board
+- Available tubular side steps or running boards

 - Power-sliding rear window standard on Lariat, available on other models

 The Super Duty has a luxury option for almost every application.
 Like the off-road look of the FX4 but want heated leather seats, the Sync entertainment system and a six-CD changer?
 Order the FX4 Luxury Package.

 Other packages include the Lariat Plus, Lariat Ultimate and the Cabela's Luxury Package.
 Certain packages require specific trim levels.
 The Harley-Davidson F-450 and King Ranch have front and rear captain's chairs with leather-trimmed center consoles.
 On diesel models, there's an available Rapid-Heat supplemental heater to warm up the cab quickly on cold mornings.

 - Available premium sound system with eight speakers and a subwoofer

 - All sound systems have auxiliary input jack for MP3 players